Connecting you with researchers

 Mechanisms to Populations

-Building research capacity at the University of Bristol in the interdisciplinary space between fundamental biosciences and population health sciences.
-To join the research strand email: email@example.com
+Bringing together researchers in fundamental biosciences and population health sciences.
+To join the research strand email: firstname.lastname@example.org

 Global Public Health

-Focusing on public health issues of global significance through interdisciplinary research.
-To join the research strand email: firstname.lastname@example.org
+Focusing on global public health issues through interdisciplinary research.
+To join the research strand email: email@example.com

 Collaborate with the University